-1) The heart of humanity – my heart is my humanity, from folklore and mythology we see the heart as the courage to live, with strength, fierce passion and an immediacy that knows no separation between subject and object; thinking and doing together.
+1) The heart of humanity – my heart is my humanity, from folklore and mythology, the heart finds the courage to live, with strength, fierce passion, and an immediacy that knows no separation between subject and object; thinking and doing together.
 The image here is the Coeur de Lion, the Lion’s heart, ruler of the will.

 2) The heart as organ of the body – muscle, pump, mechanism and “secret holder of my death.”
 Hillman refers us here to the Heart of Harvey, from a book titled, “An Anatomical Dissertation Concerning the Motion of the Heart and Blood in Animals,” published by William Harvey, a 17th century English physician who theorized about the circulation of the blood and the nature of the heart as a pump.